seopatel/BIS15W2021_spatel/midterm2/midterm_2.md

 ## 10 Yemen                            43.6
 ## # … with 177 more rows
 ```
+**Central African Republic has the lowest life expectancy from 1920-2020**

 4. (3 points) Although we can see which country has the highest life expectancy for the past 100 years, we don't know which countries have changed the most.
 What are the top 5 countries that have experienced the biggest improvement in life expectancy between 1920-2020?

-**The top 5 countries that have experienced the biggest improvement in life expectancy between 1920-2020 are Kuwait, South Korea, Nicaragua, Iran, and Qatar.**

 ```r